 This will be followed by help in editing these shots.

 Back at base, you will be eager to download the morning shots to your laptop (or ours if you can’t bring one).
 We’ll help you choose your best shot and give you advice on how to make the most of it through computer editing.
-We can do this with your own software or using ours, Adobe Lightroom, so you can see what can easily be achieved to help the finished image stand out in the crowd.
+We can do this with your own software or using ours, Adobe Lightroom or Photoshop.
+You’ll see what can easily be achieved to help the finished image stand out in the crowd.
 It will now be time for lunch!

-The next session of the day is spent taking some still-life shots using very simple lighting equipment that you will have around the house or can be purchased very cheaply.
-These are the sort of shots you may want to take of things that you would like to sell on the net, your jewellery or your valuable antiques for insurance purposes or simply to have some wonderful photos of flowers.
-This enables you to learn about different camera settings to the ones which were important this morning.
+The next session of the day is spent taking some still-life shots.
+We’ll use very simple lighting equipment that you will have around the house or can be purchased very cheaply.
+These are the sort of shots you may want to take of things that you would like to sell on the net.
+You would then be able to photograph your jewellery and your valuable antiques for insurance purposes or simply to have some wonderful photos of flowers.
+This session enables you to learn about different camera settings to the ones which were important this morning.

 Back to the editing, and we show you how to make the most of this set of images.
 All your shots for the day can then be put onto the flash drive that you will have bought with you so you can take them home as reminders of your first day with us.
 By now it will be sometime near 5pm so time for you to head off home.
 Don’t forget your notes that we gave you and your flash drive.
 You are now ready to take some great photographs.

 The cost for our One Day Course is £120.00 per head.
-We only take 4 at a time on these courses but there is a discount for a group booking of 4 so get together with friends or bring the family (sorry no children under 12) for a day in the Lake District.
+Due to Covid-19 restrictions, we only take one student at a time on these courses or two from a household bubble.
 We are only 30 seconds west of M6 Junction 40, just off the A66, with our own parking and stunning views right outside the studio door.
 Please provide your own lunch but tea and coffee will be available at the studio all day.

 You have had a look at our One Day Course prospectus.
 How about a weekend Two Day Course?
 What else can we offer?
 Well, with an extra day to play with, all sorts of things are possible!